+++ Enhancing the Benefits of a Project Management Office +++ Effective Measures for improving PMO acceptance and stakeholder management +++

 Special Download: 10 Reasons why a PMO is important (PDF file)

 * Required Fields | Data Protection

 PMO managers and PMO members are those active in a PMO.
-They give a higher rating to the benefit and acceptance of their work than their customers or partners do.
-Only the project managers are less accepting of the PMO in comparison.
+They rate the benefits and acceptance of their work higher than their customers or partners do.
+In comparison, only the project managers are less accepting of the PMO.

 The conclusion we can draw from this study is: